Girls with Goals grant recipients announced

-CEDAR RAPIDS - Women Lead Change is proud to announce the 2022 recipients of the Girls with Goals Fund, a non-profit grant opportunity designed to assist organizations statewide that empower girls.
-Grant recipients and awarded projects in the area are:
+CEDAR RAPIDS — Women Lead Change has announced the 2022 recipients of the Girls with Goals Fund, a non-profit grant opportunity designed to assist organizations statewide that empower girls.

 Marlo Thomas, founder of St. Jude's Children's Research Hospital, joins Good Day Seattle to talk about how 90% of donations to their non-profit organization comes from the American public.